 I should have done what Alfred Sloan said, just, “Okay, folks, that seems great.
 Let’s wait 2 weeks and see if it sounds as good 2 weeks from now as it sounds now.”

-This story was recorded at the Institute for Healthcare Improvement’s 28th Annual National Forum in Orlando, Florida, on December 4–7, 2016 by Mary Jane Kornacki on behalf of NEJM Catalyst and originally appeared on the NEJM Catalyst website on February 28, 2017.
+This story was recorded live at the Institute for Healthcare Improvement’s 28th Annual National Forum in Orlando, Florida, on December 4–7, 2016 by Mary Jane Kornacki on behalf of NEJM Catalyst and originally appeared on the NEJM Catalyst website on February 28, 2017.
 We wish to thank IHI for support of this project, especially Madge Kaplan for her technical advice and guidance.
 Click here for more Lessons in Leadership stories.